 Florin is a gopher for a few years now, and he built many high-performance, distributed projects.
 He helps gophers everywhere and works as a Developer Advocate for GoLand IDE at JetBrains.
 Florin is the former co-organizer of Go London User Group, GDG Berlin Golang, and AWS Berlin User Group.

 David Hernandez has been using Go since 2013, he was organizer of the first GolangUK conference, and can often be found speaking at the Go London Users Group, and internationally.
 He worked in companies like BBC for the 2012 London Olympics, scaling continuous integration at Atlassian (Sydney), and helping the UK Goverment at the GDS.
 He is a founder and developer at Machine Box where he develop all the Machine Learning models, and is in charge of all R&D.

-Ignat is a platform engineer at Cloudflare, where he works mostly with bare-metal Linux.
+Ignat is a performance and security engineer at Cloudflare, where he works mostly with bare-metal Linux.
 Ignat’s interests are cryptography, hacking, and low-level programming.
 Previously, he was a senior security engineer at Samsung Electronics’s Mobile Communications Division, and his solutions can be found in many older Samsung smartphones and tablets.
 Ignat started his career as a security researcher in the Ukrainian government’s communications services.

 Alan Braithwaite is a hacker who cares deeply about building reliable, scalable systems.
 During his tenure at Cloudflare he helped bring the data pipeline to 8 million events per second using Go.
 Now at Segment, he’s helping scale the microservices based platform using the power gained from the plush gopher which sits on his desk.